NinaQuik/bikesharing/README.md

 This project is an analysis of NYC CitiBike bikesharing data, using Tableau to explore the viability of opening a similar bike sharing company in Des Moines, IA.

-Tableau charts for this analysis
+In this analysis, Tableau is used to:

  - Show the length of time that bikes are checked out for all riders and genders
  - Show the number of bike trips for all riders and genders for each hour of each day of the week